polterguy/polterguy.github.io/documentation/magic/components/sql/index.md

 server's memory.
 You can save your frequently used SQL statements as _"snippets"_ here similarly to how you can save frequently used Hyperlambda in your _"Evaluator"_ component.

+**Notice** - If you have some SQL Server script that creates a database, and/or contains _"go"_ keywords, you'll need to turn on _"Batch mode"_ to have Magic understand your SQL.
+If you click the _"Load"_ button you will also find several example _"create database"_ types of scripts, for each database type Magic supports.
+This allows you to create some database in your database type of choice, and play around with for instance the _"Crudifier"_ to generate web APIs automatically.

 * [Back to middleware documentation](/documentation/magic/)
 * [Back to main documentation](/documentation/)